polterguy/phosphorusfive/plugins/p5.lambda/README.md

 evaluated as the execution graph.

-However, for all practical concerns, it "feels like" a programming language, since it allows you to create code in Hyperlisp, that will be evaluated, and it is Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.
+However, for all practical concerns, it "feels like" a programming language, since it allows you to create code in Hyperlambda, that will be evaluated, and it is Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.

 p5.lambda contains the basic Active Events, that implements the "programming constructs" of Phosphorus Five